-To meet the requirement to ask two questions, the candidate must seek information or opinion.
+The front of the card advises students to consider (during their preparation time) a question which arises from the material and to ask the teacher-examiner this question at an appropriate point during the discussion.
+If the student does not ask a question, the teacher-examiner must invite the student to do so before the end of the discussion on the subtheme.
+To meet the requirement to ask a question, the student must seek information or opinion.
 Asking for clarification or repetition will not meet the requirement.
-The candidate's questions must contain a conjugated verb.
-Re-phrasing or repetition of the printed questions will not meet the requirement.
+The student's question must contain a conjugated verb.
+Rephrasing or repetition of the printed questions will not meet the requirement.

-The teacher-examiner should give a brief response to the candidate's questions so as not to have a significant effect on the time available for the candidate to demonstrate his/her knowledge and skills.
+The teacher-examiner should give a brief response to the student's question so as not to have a significant effect on the time available for the student to demonstrate his/her knowledge and skills.
 The teacher-examiner will then ask further questions relating to the sub-theme.

-The discussion of the sub-theme must last for five minutes and no longer than six minutes.
-The candidate may refer during the discussion to any notes made during the preparation period on an Additional Answer Sheet.
-At the end of the discussion, the teacher-examiner must collect the stimulus card and the Additional Answer Sheet from the candidate and should make clear on the recording that this is being done.
-The notes must be stored securely in the centre until results day.
+The discussion of this second sub-theme must last 6 to 7 minutes.
+The candidate may refer, during the discussion, to any notes made during the preparation period on the additional answer sheet.
+The notes should be stored securely in the centre until results day.